Lenders prioritize reliable income sources and stable employment

 Readtime 4 minutes

-Whether planning to retire, invest in a holiday home, or move to Spain for good, having all the essential information and guidelines is essential for a smooth mortgage application.
+Whether you're planning to retire, invest in a holiday home, or move to Spain for good, having all the information in hand will facilitate a smooth mortgage application.

 What are the requirements for a non-resident to get a Spanish mortgage?